 What happens in an electric current generator is the exact opposite of what happens in an electric motor.

-In an electric motor the force exerted by the magnet on the current-covered circuit is translated into a couple of forces.
-This pair of forces imparts a rotary motion to the rotor.
+In an electric motor, the force exerted by the magnet on the current-covered circuit is translated into a couple of forces.
+This pair of forces impart a rotary motion to the rotor.

 In the case of the electric generator, no current flows to the circuit.
-Rotation is imparted through some form of mechanical energy.
+Instead, rotation is imparted through some form of mechanical energy.

-To understand the operating system, imagine that we have a simple coil that consists of a square coil.
-The rotary movement of the loop in relation to the field generates the phenomenon of electromagnetic induction.
+Imagine that we have a simple coil that consists of a square coil to understand the operating system.
+The rotary movement of the loop concerning the field generates the phenomenon of electromagnetic induction.
 It generates a current in the loop.

 The intensity of the current, like the intensity of the induced emf, will be proportional to the flux of the magnetic field:

-When the loop is perpendicular to the magnetic field, the intensity of the induced current will be maximum;
+When the loop is perpendicular to the magnetic field, the power of the induced current will be maximum;

-The induced current decreases as the coil rotates to positions more oblique than the lines of force of the magnetic field.
-When the coil is parallel to the field the flow of the field with respect to the coil is zero.
+The induced current decreases as the coil rotate to positions more oblique than the magnetic field lines of force.
+When the coil is parallel to the field, the flow of the field concerning the coil is zero.

 The magnetic field will interfere with the electrons in the conductor to induce a flow of electric current inside it.

 By continuing to rotate the loop, the direction of the current is reversed.
-The current strength increases as the loop returns to offer a greater surface area of the field force lines.
+As a result, the current strength increases as the loop returns to offer a greater surface area of the field force lines.
 Until it reaches a new maximum value.

 This maximum is the same as the previous one but with an opposite sign.
 It continues to decrease as the rotation of the loop continues.

 The current produced by such a generator, therefore, does not have a constant intensity.
-However, it follows a sinusoidal trend: such a current is called alternating current.
+Instead, however, it follows a sinusoidal trend: such a current is called alternating current.

-Typically, the coils of an alternator are connected together to form three AC generators out of phase with each other.
-The alternator is said to produce a three-phase current, which is what is supplied in our homes.
+Typically, the coils of an alternator are connected to form three AC generators out of phase with each other.
+Thus, the alternator is said to produce a three-phase current, which is supplied in our homes.

-The transformer is an instrument capable of transforming an alternating current with a certain effective voltage to a different voltage.
+The transformer is an instrument capable of transforming an alternating current with a specific effective voltage to a different voltage.
 The transformation happens with small energy losses.

 If we want to buy an electric generator, we must first know what types there are and what characteristics they have: